PopulusMedia/docs/pixel.markdown

 Where,

-* server-url is the URL associated with the pixel (provided by Populus Media)
+* server-url is the URL associated with the pixel (provided by Populus)
 * partner is the partner-code (provided by Populus Media)
-* campaign is a the name of the campaign (provided by Populus Media)
+* campaign is a the name of the campaign (provided by Populus)
 * email is the email address of the recipient
 * npi is the npi-number associated with the HCP opening the email